-IV.
-FACULTY ORGANIZATION AND GOVERNANCE
+IV-V. FACULTY ORGANIZATION AND GOVERNANCE

 Occidental College has a strong tradition of faculty governance.
-Beyond their responsibilities for the curriculum and student life, voting faculty members serve as voting members of all Trustee committees except for the Board's Executive, Trustee Affairs, and Audit Committees; they participate in discussions leading to the preparation of the College's annual budget; they serve as voting faculty members of the Planning and Budget Committee; and they have primary responsibility for all decisions regarding faculty appointment, retention, tenure, and promotion.
+Beyond their responsibilities for the curriculum and student life, voting faculty members serve as voting members of all on certain Trustee committees except for the Board's Executive, Trustee Affairs, and Audit Committees (without vote); they participate in discussions on planning leading to the preparation of the College's annual budget; they serve as voting faculty members of the Planning and Budget Advisory Committee; and they have primary responsibility for all decisions regarding faculty emperations are prepared to the preparation of the college's annual budget; they serve as voting faculty members of the Planning and Budget Advisory Committee; and they have primary responsibility for all decisions regarding faculty emperations.

+appointment, retention, tenure, and promotion.